HJEC/r-pi-application/index.md

 title: "👋 Hey There!"
 ---

 ### What am I looking at here? 🤔
 Welcome to Henry's Raspberry-Pi Website Audit! 🕵️

-I’m genuinely excited about applying for the Software Engineer role at Raspberry Pi.
-To show what I bring—not just technical skills but enthusiasm and dedication—I’ve put together this personal audit as a way of demonstrating my willingness to go above and beyond.
+I'm genuinely excited about applying for the Software Engineer role at Raspberry Pi.
+To show what I bring, not just technical skills but enthusiasm and dedication, I've put together this personal audit as a way of demonstrating my willingness to go above and beyond.

 While researching the role and the company, I used my frontend development experience and deep knowledge of Web Vitals to explore the Raspberry Pi Foundation and LLC websites.
 This presentation highlights what I observed and some ideas for improvement.

-**A quick note:** My intention isn’t to criticize or judge.
+**A quick note:** My intention isn't to criticize or judge.
 I have great respect for the talented team already working on these sites.
 This audit is simply my way of demonstrating passion and going the extra mile to stand out!

 ### Love the enthusiasm!
 How does this work?